KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 ### Trading Between Blockchains is a Challenge

 So long as a user uses these assets within their parent blockchains the normal methods of conducting transactions are sufficient to trade between persons.
-However, questions start to arise once the user wants to exchange assets on one blockchain for assets on an entirely separate blockchain.
+However, questions arise once the user wants to exchange assets on one blockchain for assets on an entirely separate blockchain.

 Typically, separate blockchains have separate demographics of miners and stakers securing the history.
-When a user trades value between the two blockchains, by default there is no inter-chain security mechanism that can ensure that the user's trading partner doesn't cheat, and that technical difficulties don’t destroy the user's assets.
+When a user trades value between the two blockchains, by default there is no inter-chain security mechanism that can ensure that the user's trading partner does not cheat, and that technical difficulties do not destroy the user's assets.

 ### The Centralized Exchange as a Method